Determinants of incidence and Hessian matrices arising from the vector space lattice: Introduction

+where the indices run over the combinations such that span $\langle x_{i_1}, x_{i_2}, \cdots, x_{i_n}\rangle$ is the whole space $V$.
+(A variable like $x_i$ represents a one dimensional vector subspace of $V$ and distinct variables represent distinct spaces.)
+Let $R=K[x_1, \cdots, x_N]$ be the polynomial ring in $N$ variables, where $N$ is the number of one dimensional subspaces of $V$.
+(Note $K$ is any field and should not be confused with $\FF _q$.)
+Set $\cal{A}=R/\Ann (F)$.
+The Artinian algebra $\cal{A}$ has the Hilbert function displayed below

+An explicit formula for ${n \atopwithdelims[] i}_q$ is given in the beginning of section 2.
+Every monomial $m$ in $\cal{A}$ represents a vector subspace in $V$ of the dimension which is equal to the degree of $m$.

+We are interested in the Hessian determinant $|\frac{\pa ^2F}{\pa x_i \pa x_j}|$ of $F$ evaluated at $x_1 = \cdots = x_N = 1$.
+The motivation for it is as follows: it is proven in \cite{refMW} that the non-vanishing of the Hessian, together with the non-vanishing of the higher Hessians of the Macaulay dual generator $F$ (i.e., $| \frac{\pa ^{2k}F}{\pa x_{i_1} \ldots \pa x_{i_k}\pa x_{j_1} \ldots \pa x_{j_k}}|$) is equivalent to the strong Lefschetz property for the Gorenstein algebra (Definition \ref{def Lefschetz}), which ensures the Sperner property of the poset.
+This suggests that a connection exists between the higher Hessians evaluated at a certain point $(x_i)$ and the determinants of the incidence matrices for the vector space lattice.
+(Recall that the first Hessian of $F$ is the Hessian in the usual sense.)
+Our main result is Theorem~\ref{main2}, where we make explicit the relation between the Hessian matrix and the incidence matrix of the vector space lattice and we derive from it a closed formula in Corollary~\ref{det Hessian} for the Hessian of $F$ evaluated at $x_1 = \cdots = x_N=1$.

+In the literature, efforts have been made to obtain the Smith normal form of incidence matrices for various posets (\cite{Si}).
+In particular the Smith normal form for the incidence matrix between the sets $\cal{V}_1$ and $\cal{V}_{n-1}$ is obtained by Xiang~\cite{Xi}.
+The determinant itself is much easier to obtain; it is enough to notice that

+where $I$ is the $N \times N$ identity matrix and $J$ is the matrix with all $1$ as entries.
+This is due to Xiang~\cite[(1.1)]{Xi}.
+In this paper we reproduce a proof for it since this does not seem to be well known among the commutative algebraists (Theorem \ref{main1} (c)).

-Computations similar in spirit have been performed for evaluating the determinants of all incidence matrices of the Boolean lattice in \cite{Pr} and \cite{HW}, obtaining explicit and recurseive formulas respectively.
-In addition to being intrinsically interesting for enumerative purposes, determinant computations for the boolean lattice have recently proven very useful for effectively studying the algebraic counterpart of the aforementioned Lefschetz property for special classes of complete intersection graded algebras, as in \cite{HW}.
+Computations similar in spirit have been performed for evaluating the determinants of all incidence matrices of the Boolean lattice in \cite{Pr} and \cite{HW}, obtaining explicit and recursive formulas respectively.
 For a comprehensive survey of determinant evaluations and their many applications see \cite{Kr}.

-Secondly, we consider certain matrices that arise from the algebraic study of the Lefschetz properties in the case of the vactor space lattice.
-In \cite{MN} Maeno and Numata construct a family of graded Artinian Gorenstein algebras associated to vector space lattices.
-In fact their approach more generally associates an Artinian Gorenstein algebra to any matroid.
-As a consequence of this construction it follows that the vector

-is a Gorenstein vector, meaning that its entries represent the sequence of dimensions of the homogeneous graded components of an Artinian Gorenstein algebra.
-The construction in \cite{MN} relies on the theory of Macaulay inverse systems.
-This allows to produce a Gorenstein algebra starting from a homogeneous polynomial called the Macaulay dual generator.
-For our case of interest, the Macaulay dual generator is the sum of monomials which correspond to the bases of the finite vector space, as in Definition \ref{Mac dual}.